About epilepsy lifestyle issues

 Understanding your epilepsy means you can take a more active role in managing it with your doctor.
 If you have any concerns, discuss them with your doctor, so you can work together to find a treatment program that suits you.

-It is likely that your diagnosis may lead to some unavoidable life changes.
-These may range from a change in your mode of transport, to adapting your job role or lifestyle habits so that they suit your health.
+It’s likely that your diagnosis may lead to some unavoidable life changes.
+These may range from a change in your mode of transport, to adapting your job role or lifestyle habits to suit your health.
+Even though seizures can be disruptive and affect many areas in life, most people with epilepsy achieve good seizure control with regular medications and a sensible lifestyle.

 There are many online support groups for people with epilepsy, where you can share experiences and ask questions.
 It can really help to know there are other people who are going through similar issues.